1970 Alabama Crimson Tide football team: Tennessee

 At Tennessee, Alabama quarterbacks collectively threw eight interceptions in this 24–0 loss to the Volunteers.
 Tennessee took a 7–0 lead into halftime after they scored the only first half points on a one-yard Bobby Scott touchdown run.
 The Vols then closed the game with a four-yard Don McLeary touchdown run in the third, a 35-yard George Hunt field goal and a 22-yard Jackie Walker interception return in the fourth quarter.

 Scott Hunter threw five and Neb Hayden threw three interceptions in the game.
 Hunter's five and the eight combined stand as school records for interceptions in a single game.
 The shutout loss was their first since their 7–0 loss against Penn State during their 1959 season that ended a 115-game streak.
-The loss brought Alabama's all-time record against Tennessee to 23–23–7.